agent18/agent18.github.io/_posts/2018-09-29-deliberate-practice.markdown

 **It is painful**

->Then we iden- tify the painful, difficult activities that will make
+>Then we identify the painful, difficult activities that will make
 > us better and do those things over and over.

 >It must be so.
 If the activities that lead to greatness were easy and